zediious/tpfz-sprinkles/content/en/docs/Notable Mods/graphics.md

 title: Graphical Improvements
 weight: 1
 ---
 The bulk of the visual changes with this modlist come from Community Shaders.
-However, many other mods are used to imrpove them.
+However, many other mods are used to improve them.

 ENB exists as an option with this list, which can manually be enabled in place of Community Shaders.
 Silent Horizons 2 is available as a preset, along ith Ominous ENB and an edit of Serio's ENB from Phoenix.
 Community Shaders is in use by default all profiles.